Do We Really Care About Sex Research?

 Really we should be looking at the other things that we REALLY want to know.
 For example, is it possible for a woman to squirt, or is it just a myth?
 Are there any studies on this?
 What about the best methods to help with premature ejaculation?
 Have any of them been tested properly, or has someone just posted on the internet saying “it works!” when it doesn’t?

 What would you like to see in sex studies, or are you completely fed up with them all now?
-You can let us know what you think on the Escort England forum, or by leaving a comment in the box below.
+You can let us know what you think by leaving a comment in the box below.

 For now, I guess we will just have to continue being bombarded with all of these sex studies that people are doing.
 I mean, there’s no such thing as too much sex, right?

 - Popularity Of Video Game Porn Continues To Climb - April 2, 2019